isimmons/mosh-js-unit-testing-starter/Notes.md

 # More Notes

+## single responsibility tests

 Notice in core.test.js, the getCoupons test suite
 Each test has a single logical responsibility even though there are multiple assertions.
 Some might argue that a test should have a single assertion.
 Some might be silly too.
 Multiple assertions are a flag, telling you to pay extra attention and see if you are grouping responsibilities but if not, then this is fine.
 The first tests responsibility is to ensure that the function returns an array of coupons so there must be at least one coupon and it must be a coupon which means it must be an object.
 Subsequent tests test the actual coupon object properties

+## positive vs negative testing

+Positive testing ensures the application works correctly under normal conditions (the happy path) Negative testing tests how the application handles unexpected or incorrect input (the sad path)

+Test the happy path first.
+Then it will be followed most likely, by multiple sad paths but it will be easier to see that you have tested all of the negatives if you can clearly see the positive at the top of the test suite.

+A lot of this will be unnessessary when using typescript because the TS compiler will not allow many of the potential negative paths.
+This is no garantee because 1 is a number and so is 10 but our happy path may be a number less than 5 so typescript would not help us there.
+But, non numeric values would not need to be tested for if we have typed our function param as number.

+# calculateDiscount code first problem

+A problem arose with the code first approach when testing calculateDiscount.
+For the last test, when it failed, I thought in a TDD mindset plus testing for valid codes from a list of valid codes actually makes more sense.
+But the problem was actually that the test was testing the wrong thing because the function was written to return the input price if the code is invalid.
+While this is the correct price (no discount price) we aren't really handling it in the same way as the other negative tests by returning an error message.
+So I wrote the test wrong, then changed the code in the function, then realized the function was right, changed it back and then changed my test to work for the function.
+I had no documentation and no way of knowing that the function was actually doing what it was supposed to do because I was writing a test for an already existing function with nothing to go on but the existing code and my assumptions of how it was supposed to work.